 For instance, you owe $150,000 on a property with a $250,000 value, you’ll have $100,000 worth of equity.
 Assuming you’re qualified and have a good credit score, you can apply for another loan using $100,000 as collateral.

 But take note that if you miss or fail to make repayments on time, it will put your home on the line.
 That being said, it’s not recommended for paying credit cards and other debt.

-A second mortgage loan uses your home as collateral or guarantee.
+A second mortgage loan uses your home as collateral or a guarantee.
 However, it works differently than a HELOC.